CI Sharing Balance

 In many partner dance forms, the changes are contained within that form's patterns.
 In contact improv, the changes are contained within the mutual task of following the points of contact.

 CI practitioners often speak of "sharing weight".
 This is just one aspect of sharing balance.
 Shared balance can entail weight shifting between the partners, shared paths through space, falling together, lifts and leaps into the air, and much more.
-It need not include any outwardly large, overt activity, as well - all of the shared balance can be happening in subtle inter-responsiveness of the partners, in barely noticeable movement or weight.
+It need not include any actual weight, or outwardly large, overt activity, as well - all of the shared balance can be happening in subtle inter-responsiveness of the partners, in barely noticeable movement or weight.
 (Steve Paxton's Small Dance, a core principle around which he developed Contact Improv, cultivates attention to the tiny, ever present changes in balance through which you can tune in to your body moving as a more integrated whole.)

 Partner inter-responsiveness, whether large or small, can extend to a kind of balancing of choices and composition not just in physical contact, but also across space.
 It's a particular kind of inter-dependence, most clearly discoverable while touching.
 Once familiar, however, it is viscerally recognizable, and, with a similarly focused partner, can be established and maintained across a distance.